 When your child starts eating solid foods, introduce one item at a time.
 Waiting a few days between each new food makes it easier to determine whether a sensitivity to a new food is causing diaper rash.
 If it is, eliminate that food for the time being.

 Don't secure the diaper so tightly that there's no room for air to circulate.
-Dress her in loose clothing.
+Dress them in loose clothing.

 Use fragrance-free diapers and wipes, and skip the fabric softener – both can irritate your child's skin.